jxskiss/simplessl/README.md

 automatically update to renewed certificates with negligible performance penalty, and without any reloading:

-- OpenResty per-worker LRU cache (Golang client uses in memory copy-on-write cache), fallback to
+- OpenResty per-worker LRU cache with cdata pointer (Golang client uses in memory copy-on-write cache), fallback to
 - OpenResty shared memory cache (not needed for Golang client), fallback to
 - In memory copy-on-write cache within backend ssl-cert-server, finally go to
 - Storage or ACME server.